NexPlayer/Unity-SDK/advanced/synchronization.md

 #### Sample code for synchronization

-**public void SetWidevineHeaders(string[] keys, string[] values)** Optionally, NexPlayer allows sending headers within the license server request, in case they are needed to get the license key(s).
+**public void SetWidevineHeaders(string[] keys, string[] values)** Optionally, NexPlayer™ allows sending headers within the license server request, in case they are needed to get the license key(s).
 It takes two string arrays, the first one contains the keys and the second the values.
 Both arrays must have the same size and key in position (i) must pair with the value in the same (i) position.

 **public void ClearWidevineHeaders()**
 Clear all the widevine headers and keys.